+The Case Support Worker (CSW) is a person employed by the agency who provides direct placement services and supervision following placements.
 The Case Support Workers (CSW) maximum allowed caseload is determined by children's program designations.

 Maximum caseload numbers follow: